Requests

 The Request object is your gateway to understanding what clients are asking for.
 By leveraging Relic's type-safe API, you can build secure, reliable handlers that properly validate and process client input.

-Key principles for working with requests include accessing data through ctx.request, using type-safe properties for methods and headers, reading query parameters safely, and handling request bodies appropriately.
+Key principles for working with requests include accessing data through the Request parameter, using type-safe properties for methods and headers, reading query parameters safely, and handling request bodies appropriately.
 Remember that request bodies can only be read once, so design your handlers to consume the body early in the processing pipeline.

 Always validate all incoming data since query parameters, headers, and body content come from untrusted sources.
 Use try-catch blocks for JSON parsing and validation to provide meaningful error responses.
 By following these patterns, you'll create handlers that are both secure and user-friendly.